Desert Biking Club Of Kuwait

 Slime

-Slime is a liquid sealant we put into inner tubes.
-It seals small holes caused by thorns and the like.
+Slime is a kind of liquid sealant put into inner tubes that seals small holes caused by thorns and the like.
 It works most of the time but is not foolproof.
 It will not work if the puncture / hole is too big but close inspection of the tube will often show that it has already sealed several small holes and saved you a lot of trouble.
 Slime comes in 8oz bottles.
 You need 4oz per tube.
 It is highly recommended and really does make a difference.
+Tubes pre-filled with Slime are now widely available.

 Slime Tape/Protector